 Q. Where do you fit in the data workflow?

-A. People typically use B2 in for archiving completed projects.
-All data is readily available for download from B2, making it more convenient than off-line storage.
-In addition, DAM and MAM systems such as CatDV, axle ai, Cantemo, and others have integrated with B2 to store raw images behind the proxies.
+A. People typically use B2 Cloud Storage for archiving completed projects.
+All data is readily available for download from Backblaze B2, making it more convenient than off-line storage.
+In addition, DAM and MAM systems such as CatDV, axle.ai, Cantemo, and others have integrated with B2 Cloud Storage to store raw images behind the proxies.

-Q. Who uses B2 in the M&E business?
+Q. Who uses Backblaze B2 in the M&E business?

-A. KLRU-TV, the PBS station in Austin Texas, uses B2 to archive their entire 43 year catalog of Austin City Limits episodes and related materials.
-WunderVu, the production house for Pixvana, uses B2 to back up and archive their local storage systems on which they build virtual reality experiences for their customers.
+A. KLRU-TV, the PBS station in Austin, Texas, uses Backblaze B2 to archive their entire 43 year catalog of Austin City Limits episodes and related materials.
+WunderVu, the production house for Pixvana, uses B2 Cloud Storage to back up and archive their local storage systems on which they build virtual reality experiences for their customers.